 Why this recipe works

-These instant pot steel-cut oats are the perfect, no-stress, low prep time, healthy breakfast option.
+These instant pot steel-cut oats are the perfect, no-stress, low prep time, breakfast option.
 The Instant Pot keeps this dish hands-off for those busy mornings when you have too much going on to worry about cooking breakfast.

 These oats have the best fall flavors.
 The combination of pumpkin and warming spices is all you need for the perfect fall breakfast.